MrIvory124/BST-Assignment/README.md

 ## File Overview

 * **Main.java** - Entry point.
 Handles user interaction.
+Was only used for testing
-* **Appliance.java** - Defines the appliance object structure, as per assignment is the main entry method.
+* **Appliance.java** - Defines the appliance object structure.
 * **ApplianceBST.java** - Manages appliance data using a binary search tree.
-* **ApplianceLookup.java** - Acts as the interface between the user input and BST logic.
+* **ApplianceLookup.java** - Acts as the interface between the user input and BST logic, as per assignment is the main entry method.

 ## How to Run